Sambucus nigra 'Haschberg' - 2 Ltr, 3 canes

 Tasks

-- Pruning: In the period from February to March
+- Prune back: In the period from February to March

 - Fertilise: In the period from March to the beginning of April